 6) Tests, Allies, Enemies

 Like every good story, yours too must have its fair share of troubles.
 Your hero is now out there, ready to take on everything that comes his way – but he can’t win too easily.
-This is your hero’s chance to prove his worth, and with the help of his allies, overcome all obstacles and continue onward.
+This is your hero’s chance to prove his worth, and with the help of other characters, his allies overcome all obstacles and continue onward.

 For Simba, this happens in the form of Nala’s appearance.
 She reminds him of his past as the fall in love.